 Although boundaries of the CCPA have been designated, the protected area has not yet been declared and closed to mining under law.
 To do this, the Government of Jamaica must ground-truth the designated CCPA boundary (i.e. on-the-ground verification), and the boundary be gazetted, before the mining act can amended.
 Meanwhile, bauxite prospecting and mining has been expanding in Cockpit Country communities which were left out of the designated protected area.
 Since the Prime Minister’s 2017 announcement, new mining leases have been granted by the Government of Jamaica which will allow bauxite companies to mine right up to the edge of the CCPA boundary.

 Cockpit Country is a symbol of resistance and triumph, as well as an important cultural and historical site for Jamaicans.
 Cockpit Country was a sanctuary for the Maroons, who still live within its borders.

 The plants and animals of Cockpit Country are extraordinarily diverse.
 Some are found only in Jamaica, and others, especially a multitude of plants, are found only in Cockpit Country.

-Through the ‘Advancing the Protection of Jamaica’s Cockpit Country’ project (2018 – 2019), the Jamaica Environment Trust (JET), other civil society groups including Cockpit Country community leaders continue to advocate for an expedited ground-truthing of the CCPA boundary, establishment of buffer zones around the protected area and the involvement of civil society and local communities in management planning for the protected area.
+Through the ‘Advancing the Protection of Jamaica’s Cockpit Country’ project (2018 – 2019), the Jamaica Environment Trust (JET), other civil society groups including Cockpit Country community leaders continue to advocate for an expedited ground-truthing of the CCPA boundary, establishment of buffer zones around the protected area which are also closed to mining and quarrying, and the involvement of civil society and local communities in management planning for the CCPA.